Control windows and applications right from your trackpad with intuitive swipe, pinch, tap and hold gestures.

-Swish is primarily designed for the Magic Trackpad, but also works well with the Magic Mouse (except tap & hold unfortunately).
-Third party mice and trackpads vary wildly, so just download the free trial and check for yourself.
+Swish is primarily designed for the Magic Trackpad, but it also works with the Magic Mouse.
+You can invoke pretty much all gestures by swiping and double-tapping in conjunction with modifier keys.
+Third party mice and trackpads vary wildly, so just download the free trial and check for yourself!

 A full Swish gesture ends with you lifting your fingers.
 To invoke the same direction multiple times, pause your finger movement momentarily (until you feel haptic feedback) and then continue the motion without lifting inbetween.

 As to not interfere with system scrolling and zooming behavior, the window toolbar/titlebar serves as a safe area for gestures.
 You can set a Super Modifier key to enable gestures anywhere on a window.
-Gestures also work on windows in Mission Control.
+Gestures also work on windows in Mission Control and App Exposé.